Sr Erminia Cazzaniga – Italian missionary in Timor-Leste

 Sister Erminia Cazzaniga, Italian missionary in Timor l’Este who lived almost 40 years in Timor-Leste.
 She was the guide and a good consuellor of young people.
 The parish priest told about her: “She hepled always everybody, my family, too”… ” When I met her for the first time, she was the Superior of the comunity in Manatuto, the city between Baucau and a capital Dili.
 I was visiting the village together with the bishop Belo and we and we stayed at sisters’ convent to drink a cup of coffe“.

 Sr Erminia was sincere and had a great sense of good humour, also with the bishop Belo who was a Nobel laureated and had known him as a seminarist.
 The rule of sister Erminia – told father Martinho – consisted in encouraging people to be good”.

-That day it was perceptible the clime of the tension.
-Sister Erminia let us known that the violence of the soldiers was increasing.
-But on that moment nobody could have immagine that for some months this very good-tempered sister would be one of the victim of this crudelty.
+That day she was killed, there was a climate of tension.
+Sister Erminia knew that the violence of the soldiers was increasing.
+But at that moment no one would have immagined that this very good-tempered sister, some months later, would have become one of the victim their violence.

-Let’s pray with sister Erminia and ask, that many martyrs of the faith obtain for us by begging, the reconciliation and the visdom of the dialogue.
+Let’s pray with sister Erminia and ask, that many martyrs of the faith obtain for us the reconciliation and the visdom of the dialogue.